-Online data analytics is nothing new when it comes to measuring KPIs for annual business reviews, but what has changed dramatically over recent years is the ease with which data can be sourced, collected, and analysed.
-Developments in AI and machine learning mean you can now analyse online data that was previously prohibitively difficult to obtain and measure in any meaningful way.
+Online data analytics is nothing new when it comes to measuring KPIs, but what has changed dramatically over recent years is the ease with which data can be sourced, collected, and analysed, as well as the scope of analysis; developments in AI and machine learning mean you can now analyse online data that was previously prohibitively difficult to obtain and measure in any meaningful way.

-We’ll look at several types of online data that can be easily measured and useful for your annual business review.
+We’ll look at 13 data analytics KPI examples that can be easily measured and useful for your annual business review.

 This data is easily sourced from your Google Analytics dashboard.
+This set of data analytics KPIs is useful for identifying trends in website performance and customer behaviour.
 At a minimum you should look at the following information:

 New traffic tells you that your marketing strategy is reaching new potential customers.
 Returning traffic is an indication of loyalty and engagement from existing customers.
 Tracking new and returning traffic will alert you to where you need to focus your marketing efforts.